INCOMING STUDENTS: WELCOME TO WSU AND THE ACCESS CENTER!

 - What to expect during this appointment: Your Access Advisor will ask you questions about how your disability/medical condition impacts you in an educational environment, how you learn, and what accommodations you received from your previous schools.
 Together, we will discuss appropriate accommodations and procedures on how to receive accommodations.

-Join the DAA (Disability Awareness Association) this spring!
+Please consider joining the DAA (Disability Awareness Association) this fall.
 Each semester, the group meets once a week at the Access Center.
 The organization NEEDS YOUR HELP to plan awareness events and activities.
 The organization makes Disability Awareness Week one of the most dynamic activities on campus each year.
-Contact Kenneth Albright, DAA president, for meeting times: firstname.lastname@example.org
+Contact Kenneth Albright, the DAA president, at firstname.lastname@example.org

-WE LOOK FORWARD TO WORKING WITH YOU THIS SEMESTER!
+WE LOOK FORWARD TO WORKING WITH YOU THIS YEAR!